- Start date: September

 These will focus on the development of advanced Gaelic language skills relevant to GME.
 The language and pedagogy modules are taught in tandem.
 This maximises your opportunity to develop professional competences in the spoken and written language.

 You’ll complete three placements over the course of the year.
-Two of the three will be in Gaelic-medium classrooms, relevant to your existing experience and plans for future work.
+Two will be in Gaelic-medium classrooms, relevant to your existing experience and plans for future work.
 You’ll spend one week in November observing practice and four weeks in the spring teaching classes in Gaelic.

 The third placement will be in a Gaelic-speaking organisation.
 You’ll complete 70 hours of voluntary work over the course of the year.
 You’ll use the Gaelic language and develop links for future school activities.

 Over the course of the year, you'll complete a project.
 There is flexibility in your choice of project but you’re encouraged to consult your local sponsoring authority.
-It may involve the school or organisation where you have taken your placements.
-Or it may reflect other aspects of the course, for example:
+It may involve the school or organisation where you have taken your placements., or it may reflect other aspects of the course, such as:

 - exploring the role of education in Gaelic revitalisation